SU-SWS/ace-stanfordlagunita/docs/testing.md

 ### Acceptance
 `blt codecption --suite=acceptance`.
 This shouldn't require anything additional to run.
 If you wish to run a specific test, the recommendation is to add a group, which is defined in class/method's comment and will look like `@group content`.
+Also you can specify which set of tests to run using the `--test` option.
+Use this to run only the tests within a specified profile.
 Then you can use that to run that specific test.
-Example: `blt codecption --suite=acceptance --group=lists`.
+Example: `blt codecption --suite=acceptance --group=lists --test=supress`.

 ### Functional
 `blt codeception --suite=functional`.
 This relies on selenium standalone or some other chromedriver like mechanism.